-As a business that’s been around for over 300 years we have learnt to listen hard to our stakeholders and use big data to understand the most significant risks and opportunities.
+As a business that’s been around for 320 years we have learnt to listen hard to our stakeholders, working with them to tackle the big challenges and identify risks and opportunities.

 We work hard to make sure our supply chain is responsible and sustainable.
 We do thorough checks of suppliers before we begin working with them, and ask that they sign our Supplier Code of Behaviour.
 We continue to engage them around sustainability issues over time.
 We also help influence our suppliers to act now around the big issues like climate change.